 “Latency” is a synonym for “delay”.
 Network latency is the measurement of delays that occur in data communication, either in a one-way or round trip of a packet of data.
 An indicator of network speed, usually measured in milliseconds, latency has a big effect on user experience (think VoIP calls or video streaming in particular).
 Networks that experience small delays are low-latency networks.
 Those with long delays are high-latency networks.

 When a stream of data is not constant, resulting in some packets of data taking longer than others to be delivered, it is known as a network jitter. it is a sign of an overloaded router due to network bottleneck, and typically results in poor online video or voice quality.

 Service delivery monitoring is the technology that enables the visualization, detection, alerting and reporting on the status of an end-to-end IT service.
 It is like service assurance, which is a framework of technology and processes to ensure that IT services offered over the enterprise network meet the agreed-to service quality level (SLA) for optimal user experience.
 Service delivery monitoring and service assurance occur through the optimization of the application performance across a hybrid network infrastructure.

 Network availability, flexibility, and scalability is the goal of every enterprise with a vision to provide reliable, immediate, secure delivery of and access to enterprise data, applications, and services.
-Typical network optimization initiatives involve individual workstations and devices right up to the servers, with everything in between.
-The ideal way to do this is by leveraging technologies, that is, optimizing existing systems without acquiring additional hardware or software.
+Typical Network Optimization initiatives involve individual workstations and devices right up to the servers, with everything in between.
+The ideal way to do this is by leveraging technologies, i.e., optimizing existing systems without acquiring additional hardware or software.

 Some of the actions NetOps takes to optimize network performance are: